-Canadian researcher Dr. Anne Snowdon’s research has created new evidence that supply chain infrastructure, enabled by global standards, offers inventory savings, reduced labour costs per case, and, most importantly, evidence of reduced Never Events that can cause harm to patients.
+Canadian researcher Dr. Anne Snowdon’s research provides new evidence that supply chain infrastructure, enabled by global standards, offers inventory savings, reduced labour costs per case, and, most importantly, evidence of reduced Never Events that can cause harm to patients.

 Research findings demonstrate a 4:1 to 7:1 return on investment for hospital organizations who introduced supply chain infrastructure, enabled by global standards adoption, which significantly reduces inventory costs and labour costs.